-My work is almost exclusively inspired by the beautiful British countryside, gardens, wildlife and the changing seasons.
-I have always loved plants and flowers; as a little girl I remember my mother gardening and telling me the Latin names of the plants (some of which I can still remember.)
-Many of my flower prints conjure happy memories of summers spent helping in the garden.
-The appreciation of our fantastic British birds is fueled by watching the many visitors to our garden bird table.
-We also have several bird feeders suspended from the low branches of a large tree, which are in constant use and much appreciated.
+My 2021 Artweeks exhibition was inspired by the beautiful British countryside, gardens, wildlife and the changing seasons.
+I have always loved plants and flowers; not only beautiful gardens, but also wild flowers and weeds.
+The appreciation of our fantastic British birds is fuelled by watching the many visitors to our garden bird table.
+We also have several bird feeders suspended from the low branches of a tree, which are in constant use and much appreciated.
 I have a pair of binoculars at the ready on my kitchen windowsill, so that I can watch their antics up close without disturbing them.

 Gerry Coles OAS

-I discovered Linocut Printmaking quite late on in life compared to most people I talk to, who seem to have dabbled at school - (and often there follows a discussion of lino-related injuries.)
+I discovered Linocut Printmaking quite late on in life compared to most people I talk to, who seem to have dabbled at school.

 My education was seriously lacking in that respect - maybe I just went to the sort of school where they didn't willingly give the kids sharp objects.

-I enjoyed painting and drawing very much as a child and I would spend hours sketching.
-I studied Art up to A level, but there I stopped.
+I enjoyed painting and drawing very much as a child and although I studied Art up to A level, there I stopped.
 Life intervened and somehow, something I loved became something I never did.

-The seeds of change were sown when I visited the Victoria gallery in Bath a few years ago and saw wonderful relief prints which were dark and intriguing and made me want to try for myself.
+The seeds of change were sown when I visited the Victoria gallery in Bath a few years ago and saw and exhibition of wonderful relief prints which made me want to rush off and try for myself.

-Although largely self taught, I love to develop my skills and I still regularly seek out sources to update and improve my techniques.
+Although largely self taught, I love to develop my skills and I regularly seek out workshops to update and improve my techniques.

-I took part in Artweeks at Chalgrove in 2018 and 2019 and online in 2020.
+I took part in Artweeks at Chalgrove in 2018 and 2019, online in 2020 and a solo show in 2021.
 I enjoy exhibiting at local exhibitions throughout South Oxfordshire, including Thame Art crawl.
-One of my prints “Christmas in the Covered Market” was selected to be included in the Oxford Art Book published in 2018
+One of my prints “Christmas in the Covered Market” was selected to be included in the Oxford Art Book published in 2018.

-I now regularly exhibit and sell at local art shows and sell online, both at home and internationally.
+I now regularly exhibit and sell at local art shows and sell online though ETSY and ARTFINDER, both at home and internationally.